Arucard1983/ERYA-Bulk/src/readme.txt

 # The widget dialogs can now be resized by mouse.
 # SRIM tables are the default setting for the Stopping-Power model.
 # References about Stoichiometry are replaced to Composition.
+# Help files was removed from code.
+# ERYA Databases had a Comment field that can be edited by a built-in text editor.
+This editor are avaliable when the user click "Get Info" on the Databases Tools.

 7. Troubleshooting and Issues